rosenam/cirsium-2022/README.md

 iqtree -T AUTO -s concatenated.fasta -m MFP -B 1000
 ```

+The option [T-AUTO] auto-detects how many cores/threads were specified when running the job on an HPC cluster.

 #### Parsimony
-A non-parametric analysis using parsimony was conducted with TNT v.1.5
+Non-parametric analysis using parsimony was conducted with the command-line version of [TNT v.1.5](http://www.lillo.org.ar/phylogeny/tnt/).
+Scripts for running analyses can be found [here]:
+* Tree search
+* Jackknife support

 ### Coalescent approach